Mentors and Projects Available to Choose From Summer 2023

 Research Interests:

-– Influence of direct fed microbials on growth performance, carcass data, and immune function in finishing beef steers.
+• Influence of feed additives on growth performance, carcass characteristics, and immune function in beef cattle.

 I will meet with the REU student on a weekly basis (one-on-one meetings) and then we will have separate weekly meetings with my Ph.D. students.
 We will develop a plan for the REU student to work on several projects over the summer depending on the REU student’s interest.
 The REU student will also be required to keep a laboratory notebook/journal of their activities which the REU student and I will review on a weekly basis.
 All of my graduate students have mentored and/or are currently mentoring undergraduate students.
 I have taken several mentoring trainings and my graduate students have also had basic training in teaching students.